blocksds/sdk/docs/content/docs/guides/updating_guide.md

 git config --global --unset url.https://codeberg.org/blocksds/.insteadOf
 ```

+### Upgrading to BlocksDS 1.22.1

+- When `read(stdin, ...)` is used to do a blocking read, it updates the keyboard
+  automatically again.
+It can become very awkward to have a thread that calls
+  `scanKeys()` that isn't the main thread.
+- The ARM9+Teak default makefiles were still using the ARM7 core with WiFi
+  support by default.
+Now, WiFi support has been removed to match the other
+  makefiles.
+If needed, the ARM7 core with WiFi support can be selected in the
+  user makefile.

 ### Upgrading to BlocksDS 1.22.0

 - When `read(stdin, ...)` is used to do a blocking read, it no longer updates